 Emmett Magazine-Cover Story

-California-Girl transplant to Arlington, Virginia captures the nations protests and participates in 3 cities including Washington, DC, Baltimore, Maryland and Virginia.
+California-Girl transplant to Arlington, Virginia captures the nations protests and participates in various cities including Washington, DC, Baltimore, Maryland and Alexandria, Virginia.
 Her powerful photo-journalism captures the despair, and outrage as well as fervent desire for change in the accountability of police violence.
 There have been endless homicides committed in police custody of Americans who are persons of color who have received capital punishment for accused criminality.
 Society has enabled the police forces to become judge, jury and executioner of those accused of ridiculously petty crimes while Black, even if the accused were guilty, due process is usurped, their sentences undecided by any court of law in front of onlookers who at least capture their actions on cell phones.
 Supposed guilt and mortal sentencing seems to be done on arrival.

 Why waste time in courts of law….they may be found innocent?
 People can no longer ignore what is painfully obvious now, to the police who are committing these crimes upon Americans of African decent, the accused crime was breathing… while Black.